net-daemon/docs/docs/user/app_model/moving_from_v3.md

 title: Moving from NetDaemon version 3
 ---

-This documentation how to move to current .NET 7 based NetDaemon runtime v3.x to .NET 8 based NetDaemon runtime 4.
-This change is pretty small and mostly should be quite compatible with your existing applications.
+This documentation how to upgrade and move to current .NET 7 based NetDaemon runtime v3.x to .NET 8 based NetDaemon runtime 4.
+There are some breaking issues but should be quite straight forward upgrade your applications and runtime environment.

 # Development environment

 :::info

-Before the .NET 8 based version 4 of the NetDaemon runtime is released it will be in `alpha` testing phase.
-This means that the docker image will only be accessed with the `alpha` tag, ie `netdaemon4:alpha`.
-The nuget packages will be in prelrelease in the form of `yyyy.ww.n-alpha`.
-The add-on will be a special pre-release version too.

-This note will be removed when the V4 is released!
+We try to always keep NetDaemon up-to-date with the latest versions of .NET.
+Since we are a small team of maintainers we can not maintain more than one version at a time.
+This is why new features never is added to old versions.
+We recommend users to update their apps when ever a new major version of NetDaemon.

 :::

 The following changes have to be executed in order to develop your apps for NetDaemon 4 and .NET 8.

-## 1. Update your nuget packages
+## 1. Update nuget packages

 In this release we decided to change naming of NetDaemon nuget packages.
 The names are basically the same but without the `JoySoftware`.
-We have good reasons for this and hope this little inconveniece of renaming the references will be ok.
+The reason is we needed to make sure we got the ownership of the NetDaemon id on our nuget packages for security reasons.

-1. In all .net projectfilel `*.csproj`, rename all nuget references that starts with `JoySoftware.NetDaemon` to `NetDaemon`.
-For users that uses the source deploy option you will have to add the`NetDaemon.AppModel.SourceDeployedApps` package!
+1. In all .NET project files `*.csproj`, rename all nuget references that starts with `JoySoftware.NetDaemon` to `NetDaemon`.
+For users that uses the source deploy option you will have to add the`NetDaemon.AppModel.SourceDeployedApps` nuget package!
 2. Change the target framework to 8.0
-3. Update Microsoft .NET files to .NET 8 versions
+3. Update Microsoft .NET references in your C# files to the corresponding .NET 8 versions

 ### 2. Update docker containers and add-ons

 The docker container, change the name from `netdaemon3` to `netdaemon4`.
 All other settings are the same.

 If you are using the addon write down the current settings in your current 3.x based addon and install the version 4 version and update settings as needed.
-In version 4 the default path had changed from `config/netdaemon3` to `config/netdaemon4`
+In version 4 the default path had changed from `config/netdaemon3` to `config/netdaemon4`.

 ### 3. Update the code generator